animal-tree/Another-Version/2-Opposing-views.md

 ## Electric razor

 My grandpa gave me his electric razor when I was in high school.
 It was the first razor I ever had.
-I shaved with it through high school and college, and until the fateful summer preceding my first PhD semester, it was the only razor I ever used.
+I shaved with it through high school and college, and until the fateful summer preceding my first PhD semester<!--, it was the only razor I ever used-->.

-In the summer, 2017 (just before Dupilumab), my mom and I went to Finland to celebrate my graduation from "uni"; my razor broke in the luggage.
+In the summer, 2017 (just before Dupilumab), my mom and I went to Finland to celebrate my graduation from "uni," and my razor broke in the luggage.

 Towards the later part of that summer, I started growing out my beard for the first time, entirely independently.
-I never grew out my beard before that. <!--I did so on an intuition/sense that I should.-->
+I never grew out my beard before<!-- that-->. <!--I did so on an intuition/sense that I should.-->

 <!--
 ### Uncanny beard premonition